petarchord/REACT-foodmood/README.md

-# REACT-food-delivery
+# REACT-foodmood
-Web application for delivering your favourite food
+Web application for delivering your favourite food fast and easy.